 Measured Ambition 📈

 Very early on, Strapi strived to be a major actor in its ecosystem.
 The open-source philosophy makes us an unavoidable product in the developer's world.
-The adventure is all about overcoming the challenge of creating a unique quality product while bonding together brilliant experts to create an awesome team.
+The adventure is all about overcoming the challenge of creating a unique quality product while bonding together with brilliant experts to create an awesome team.
 However, we are very cautious that our development is at all times in line with our values.

 "There are two reasons why I wake up every morning: - Community: Making a product used by tens of thousands of users is extremely fulfilling.
 Receiving encouraging messages from our users motivates me to always do things better for them.
-We're not as impactful as an NGO but this is a good way to improve the lives of thousands of people. - Team: Seeing the team growing and people learning from their experience at Strapi is extremely gratifying."
+We're not as impactful as an NGO, but this is a good way to improve the lives of thousands of people. - Team: Seeing the team growing and people learning from their experience at Strapi is extremely gratifying."
 Pierre Burgy, CEO

 Strapi's ambition makes us grow at a very fast pace, but our growth is controlled at all times, with a clear vision of where Strapi is going.

-We also build systems and processes for growth, through data analysis, experiments, and creative ideas.
+We also build systems and processes for growth through data analysis, experiments, and creative ideas.
 We set ambitious goals and try to explore new paths to seek more.

-"Strapi is a place where I can learn, explore, and do lots of different things"
+"Strapi is a place where I can learn, explore, and do lots of different things" - A Strapier

 Reach high quality through iteration

 To continue to deliver satisfaction to our users, we aim for high-quality deliverables, challenge ourselves and strive for continuous improvement.
-We try to reduce the cycle time by releasing quickly and often, and prefer to release regularly but quickly iterate to improve quality while implementing feedback.
+We try to reduce the cycle time by releasing quickly and often and prefer to release regularly but quickly iterate to improve quality while implementing feedback.

 "Strapi is a human and professional adventure.
-It's also a challenge to build a top-notch product in a complex ecosystem, with brilliant people with whom you like to work, while not taking things too seriously."
+It's also a challenge to build a top-notch product in a complex ecosystem, with brilliant people with whom you like to work, while not taking things too seriously." - A Strapier